-Conference registration fees are budgeted at \$12,702.00 to cover registration fees for the conferences attended by MCSU personnel including the CVSA, FMCSA, and ATA conferences.
+Conference registration fees are budgeted at \$13,914.00 to cover registration fees for the conferences attended by MCSU personnel including the CVSA and ATA conferences.

-CVSA Decals are used by inspectors to identify when a Level I inspection has been performed on a commercial vehicle and no critical violations were found.
-CVSA decals are budgeted at \$0.35 for 2,450 decals, with a total of \$857.50.
+CVSA Decals are used by inspectors to identify when an inspection has been performed on a commercial vehicle and no hazardous violations were found.
+CVSA decals (\$3.84 a sheet for 420 sheets) are budgeted for \$1,700.00 including shipping costs.

 CVSA Membership dues are budgeted at \$15,000.00 to cover one year of dues for the Motor Carrier Safety Unit.